wmde/wikibase-release-pipeline/README.md

 - Reverse-proxy service (Traefik) for routing your domain names to Wikibase and the Query Service UI.
 - Required services: job runner, database (MariaDB), and search server (OpenSearch).

-## Installing Wikibase Suite
+## Installing WBS

-For a new server, start with the [Wikibase Suite installation guide](./docs/install.md).
+For a new server, start with the [WBS installation guide](./docs/install.md).

-## Operating Wikibase Suite
+## Operating WBS

-For an existing server installation, start with the [Wikibase Suite operations guide](./docs/operating/README.md).
+For an existing server installation, start with the [WBS operations guide](./docs/operating/README.md).

 ## Community and Support